TruckMap/challenge-mobile/README.md

 - Modular use of Redux and a presentational component/container [structure](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 - You separate business logic from the app's UI components.
-- Asthetic look-and-feel of the app UI.
+- Aesthetic look-and-feel of the app UI.
 We will have design resources available, but there will be times when you'll need to fill in the gaps without outside help.

 ## Getting Started